What Is Microneedling?

 Skin needling will induce collagen synthesis on its own (dry skin needling), but skin improvements is significantly enhanced by combining skin needling treatments with the topical application of vitamin A prior, during and post treatment.
 Vitamin C is an essential co-factor to be used alongside vitamin A. Both vitamin A and C work synergistically to induce collagen synthesis and help regenerate the skin.
 Because treatment with the Dermaroller/ Dermastamp can also enhance the skin’s absorption of the active ingredients from topical serums and creams, it is also highly recommended to use the roller/stamp with problem-targeted products.

-Skin needling is especially effective for ageing concerns such as wrinkles, lines, folds and crows feet.
+Microneedling is especially effective for ageing concerns such as wrinkles, lines, folds and crow's feet.
 Because collagen is produced, scars can also improve from treatments especially indented acne scars or chicken pox scars.
 Pigmentation issues can be helped including hyperpigmentation as well as hypopigmentation.
 General lack of skin radiance, skin firmness and compactness are also an indication for skin needling treatments and visible improvements can be seen.

-What are the contraindications of skin needling treatments?
+What are the contraindications of microneedling or skin needling treatments?

 Are there any side effects or risks associated with skin needling?